tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

   * The skills below are tech skills that they will have acquired by the end of the class.

-  _Python, Python APIs, Python Visualization libraries, Plotly.py, time series analysis and prediction, SQL, natural language processing, Amazon Web Services, SageMaker, Lex, algorithmic trading (trading bot), machine learning, Scikit-Learn, robo advising, blockchain, cryptocurrency, blockchain with Python, Solidity, smart contracts._
+  _Python, Python APIs, Python visualization libraries, Plotly.py, time series analysis and prediction, SQL, natural language processing, Amazon Web Services, SageMaker, Lex, algorithmic trading (trading bot), machine learning, Scikit-Learn, robo advising, blockchain, cryptocurrency, blockchain with Python, Solidity, smart contracts._

 #### 17.3 Student Do: LinkedIn Update